 We sat down and discussed the best baby registries with over a dozen moms, with combined experience having over 35 babies.
 We took notes, and they gave ratings for each registry.
 All of the parents had tried at least one registry, and provided us with thorough baby registry reviews, including Babylist, Target, Buy Buy Baby, Amazon, WalMart, Pottery Barn Kids, Ikea, Crate and Kids, Diapers.com, and some smaller registries such as Giggle and Magic Beans.
 Note that the Babies R Us Registry shut down recently, but we include some notes about it at the bottom of this page (just for comparison purposes).

 Below we tabulate all of the final results from our research.
 Note that we update this list every month, in response to changing terms and conditions of each registry, and in response to changing experiences in our community of parents.
-After our table of results, we give fuller reviews of the top 7 rated baby registries, using five primary criteria for selection: range of available items, competitive prices, fast shipping, easy returns, and overall customer service experience, If you have any questions or comments about our reviews of the best baby registries, find us on Facebook and leave a comment!
+After our table of results, we give fuller reviews of the top 7 rated baby registries, using five primary criteria for selection: range of available items, competitive prices, fast shipping, easy returns, and overall customer service experience.
+If you're wondering what to put on your baby registry in the first place, check out our baby registry checklist for some hints!
+If you have any questions or comments about our reviews of the best baby registries, find us on Facebook and leave a comment!
 We always appreciate reader feedback, and want to keep all of our reviews accurate and timely!

 Here are the Best Baby Registries of 2019!